 U.S. citizens do not require a visa to enter Germany.
 Without a visa, however, they may not stay longer than three months every half-year or take up gainful employment requiring a work permit.
 If required, citizens may obtain a residence and/or work permit after entry.

-For more information, visit the German Embassy site in the U.S.
+For more information, visit the German Embassy website.

 Domestic flights are well developed.
-All major cities are frequently served from many cities.
 Frankfurt and Munich are hubs to Lufthansa, Germany's national airline.
-Flight time is short (about 1 hour) to get anywhere in Germany.
+Flying within Germany is quick, taking about 1 hour to get anywhere domestically.

 International Airports in Germany (IATA-Code):